Managing Director: Larry Crepeaux email@example.com

 President – Aaron Hambleton firstname.lastname@example.org

-A native Oregonian, Aaron learned a deep appreciation for nonprofits when he was diagnosed with Type 1 Diabetes at 10 years old.
-Inspired at an annual Diabetic summer camp that he attended for years called Gales Creek Camp, Aaron developed a passion for charitable work.
-The combination of supporting his children fencing, his love for sports, the high level of athleticism among all ages and abilities, and the family nature of Northwest Fencing Center, it was a clear choice to be involved.
-Aaron enjoys the camaraderie of the board of directors, other parent members, the coaches, and especially watching the athletes grow and reach their personal goals.
-Aaron is the President of Northwest Fencing Center, The Director of Operations for a transportation company, plays guitar, and is a self-proclaimed gearhead/car lover.
+A native Oregonian, Aaron developed a deep appreciation for nonprofits when he was diagnosed with Type 1 Diabetes at 10 years old.
+He developed a passion for charitable work by attending Gales Creek Camp, a diabetic summer camp.
+His involvement at NWFC is rooted in the combination of supporting his children fencing, his love for sports, the high level of athleticism among all ages and abilities, and the family nature of NWFC.
+Aaron enjoys the camaraderie of the Board of Directors, other parent members, the coaches, and especially watching the athletes grow and reach their personal goals.
+Aaron is the President of NWFC, the Director of Operations for a transportation company, plays guitar, and is a self-proclaimed gearhead/car lover.

 Executive Vice President – Dan Krogh email@example.com